Admitting Defeat and Asking For Help

 Would You Like To Write For Romantic Shorts?

-Romantic Shorts is looking for writers to submit romantic short stories for online publication.
+Romantic Shorts will be looking for writers to submit romantic short stories for online publication.
 Writers whose stories are chosen will have their story featured on the site, promoted via Twitter and Facebook, and will enjoy a Romantic Shorts Author’s Page dedicated to the writer’s credits and achievements.
 If you’re a writer trying to get your name out there, consider submitting a romantic short story to Romantic Shorts.
+Please watch for updates as to when we will be open for submissions.

 Check out our Authors’ Pages here.